Toni

 Toni, Toñi or Tóni is a unisex given name used in several European countries as well as among individuals with ancestry from these countries outside Europe.

 In Spanish, Italian, Croatian and Finnish, it is a masculine given name used as a short form of the names derived from Antonius like Antonio, Ante or Anttoni.
 (Note: Used in parts of Norway and Sweden, Finland, Estonia, Republic of Karelia, Spain, parts of the United States, Mexico, Guatemala, Honduras, El Salvador, Nicaragua, Costa Rica, Western Panama, Cuba, Dominican Republic, Colombia, Venezuela, Peru, Ecuador, Bolivia, Chile, Paraguay, Argentina, Uruguay, Brazil, and the Falkland Islands.)

 In Danish, English, Norwegian and Swedish, it is a feminine given name used as a short form of Antonia.
 (Note: Used in Finland, Denmark, Sweden, Norway, Republic of Karelia, Estonia, Greenland, United States, Canada, Mexico, Australia, New Zealand, Papua New Guinea, the Philippines, Peninsular Malaysia, India, Pakistan, England, Scotland, Wales, Northern Ireland, Republic of Ireland, Guyana, Liberia, Sierra Leone, Ghana, Namibia, South Africa, Botswana, Zimbabwe, Zambia, Malawi, Tanzania, Uganda, Kenya, Sudan, South Sudan, Ethiopia, Cameroon and Nigeria.)

-In Bulgarian, it is a unisex name used as a diminutive form of both Antoniya and Anton.
+In Bulgarian, it is a name used by both sexes as a diminutive form of both Antoniya and Anton.
+It is also used by both sexes in German: Anton, Antonius; Antonia, Antoinette.

 Toñi is a Spanish feminine given name used as a short form of Antonia.
 (Note: Used in Spain, parts of the United States, Mexico, Guatemala, Honduras, El Salvador, Nicaragua, Costa Rica, Western Panama, Cuba, Dominican Republic, Colombia, Venezuela, Peru, Ecuador, Bolivia, Chile, Paraguay, Argentina, Uruguay, Brazil, and the Falkland Islands.)

 Tóni a Hungarian masculine given name used as a diminutive form of Antal.
 (Note: Used in Hungary and parts of Romania.)

 It is sometimes a short form (hypocorism) of other names, such as Antonio, Antoine, Antonia or Antoinette.
-It is also sometimes a surname.
-Notable people with this name include the following:
+Toni is also a surname.

+Notable people with this given name include: